RaghavJit/BootCampGNE/README.md

 1. git branch helps you know your current branch
 1. git checkout ui_changes will take you to ui_changes branch
+1. git merge master will bring all the changes of master to ui_changes this will help us verify that before pushing data to ui_changes it is updates with master's changes
 1. git status will list all the files that you have changed
 1. git add . will help you add all the fils to the commit
 1. git commit will create a commit